ansys/pyedb/README.md

 to viewing the documentation for the development version or previously released versions.

-On the [PyEDB Issues](https://github.com/ansys/pyedb/issues you can create issues to report bugs and request new features.
+On the [PyEDB Issues](https://github.com/ansys/pyedb/issues) page you can create issues to report bugs and request new features.

-On the [PyEDB Discussions](https://github.com/ansys/pyedb/discussionse [Discussions](https://discuss.ansys.com/) page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.
+On the [PyEDB Discussions](https://github.com/ansys/pyedb/discussions) or the [Ansys Developer Discussions](https://discuss.ansys.com/) page, you can post questions, share ideas, and get community feedback.

 To reach the project support team, email [pyansys.core@ansys.com](mailto:pyansys.core@ansys.com).